 That’s one thing, except for that, I don’t know.
 I was actually in a music store the other day, and I saw a Gibson Rudolf Schenker V. I’m not sure if you’ve seen that.
 It was close to the Vee-guitar that Gibson made in the 70’s you know,

 You know, it’s alright.

 What musicians are you following these days?

 Oh man!
 What am I listening to?
 Oh, that’s a tricky question, man! (laughing) Anything that comes up on the radio.
-It’s not like I’m actually looking for new musicians and stuff.
+It’s not like I’m looking for new musicians and stuff.
 It’s going to be people who ask me have you listened to this and that you know.
-But I usually just listen to the whole band instead of individual musicians I think, and I can’t really give you an example.
-Whatever people tell me to hear to you know, I’ll check it out and take a listen but I’m not actively following or hunting for new musicians.
+But I usually just listen to the whole band instead of individual musicians I think, and I can’t give you an example.
+Whatever people tell me to hear to you know, I’ll check it out and take a listen, but I’m not actively following or hunting for new musicians.